OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 Networks
 ^^^^^^^^

-Similarly, Port Groups, Distributed Port Groups and NSX-T / NSx-V logical switches, can also be imported / reacquired from using a similar ``Import`` button in ``Network --> Virtual Networks``.
+Similarly, Port Groups, Distributed Port Groups and NSX-T / NSX-V logical switches, can also be imported / reacquired using a similar ``Import`` button in ``Network --> Virtual Networks``.

 .. image:: /images/import_vnet.png
     :align: center